 Atheism – Beyond the Bickering Tim Geiselman

 Too often atheism is couched in polar terms.
 The conventional emphasis is on the disbelief of God’s existence and the dismissal of spirituality.
 This service looks to get past that lazy definition.
 Atheists tend to live in questions rather than answers, so we will spend the service exploring some of those questions.
-Click here to watch the service on Sunday morning.
+Click here to watch the service.

 Music: Dr. Louise Chernosky